j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/tutorials/howToUseJawrSmartbundling.md

 ### Global processing

 Jawr allows the user to defines processor which can process all the bundles at once.
-Some examples of these processor are the smartsprite global preprocessor, which will retrieve information about CSS sprite defines in every bundle and which will update sprite reference in all the bundles.
+An example of these kind of processors is the smartsprite global preprocessor, which will retrieve information about CSS sprite defines in every bundle and which will update sprite reference in all the bundles.